-A common question that arises for many new static caravanners and owners whose static is a second home or holiday home is ‘do I need a TV license for my static caravan?’.
+A common question that arises for many new static caravanners and owners whose static is a second home or holiday home is ‘do I need a TV licence for my static caravan?’.
 To help you better understand the rules and regulations surrounding TVs in caravans we’ve put together the following helpful guide.

 All of the information in this article is based on information from the TV Licensing Authority.
 Please always check their website for the latest information as it may change over time, and if you’re unsure, contact them directly.

-What is a TV license?
+What is a TV licence?

 The answer is YES if the following applies: